shahrutul1993/dev_tutorial/README.md

 # Root PortFolio

-> this is ruby on rails appilicationallows to user tocreate your own portfolio
+> This is ruby on rails appilicationallows to user tocreate your own portfolio

 ### Features

--real time chat for comment
+- real time chat for comment
--ruby on rails
+- ruby on rails
--blog
+- blog
--portfolio
+- portfolio

 ### code example